svbutko/react-native-template-strong/website/docs/localisation/add-language.md

 And it goes without saying you have to add language in `localization` itself and add translation for each string already defined in other languages.

-There also should be added imports of translations for `intl` and `moment` to show correct strings and formats.
+There also should be added imports of translations for `intl` and `dayjs` to show correct strings and formats.

 As an example, I will add Russian language.